xphillyx/PostSharp.Samples/Diagnostics/PostSharp.Samples.Logging.ElasticStack/README.md

 ## Credits

 This example is forked from https://github.com/FantasticFiasco/serilog-sinks-http-sample-elastic-stack.
-All credits for integrating Elastic Stack with Serilog goes to the original author.
+All credits for integrating Elastic Stack with Serilog go to the original authors.

 The `elastic-stack` directory is a clone of [docker-elk](https://github.com/deviantony/docker-elk) with minor modifications done by FantasticFiasco.
 Credit to [deviantony](https://github.com/deviantony) for publishing the Elastic Stack boilerplate.